 Shadow banking: Still a threat

 Shadow banking.
-And bigger than ever.
+It's back (if it ever went away).
+And it's bigger than ever.

 Regulators focused on the banking system in the wake of the global financial crisis, but their attention has turned to shadow banking, which includes hedge funds, repo markets and other financial transactions that take place outside traditional channels.
 The sector has grown since the crisis, and officials have tackled some issues, including pushing forward with mandatory clearing and exchange trading of derivatives.
 However, much work remains.